INSIDE: Use vintage black and white photograph as a creative wet bar backsplash idea. Alternative to tile backsplash idea.

 Does your house have a much-coveted “man cave”?
-My husband has all his signed basketballs, footballs and autographed prints safely tucked away in plastic bins in the garage.
+My husband has all his signed basketballs, footballs and autographed prints …safely tucked away in plastic bins in the garage.
 Poor guy.
 Someday.
-Maybe when the kids move out in some 13 years and we gain a room.
+When the kids move out in some 13 years and we gain a room.

 So in the meantime, all the guy has is a wet bar in the TV room.
-A little space where he can play bartender and come up with creative cocktails.
+A little space where he can play bartender and come up with creative cocktails for this frazzled lady.

 But before he could pop open a craft beverage, we needed to bring his “man cave” out of the 1980s and back into the 1920s?!

 *This is not a sponsored post.
 Just a fan of this company where I got a cool graphic!

 This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 To read more, please see my disclosure page.

 Since the “man cave” sits in our beach vibe-ing family room, I wanted to stay with the surf and sea theme.
 It’s amazing what one can find online, including *free* vintage photographs.